 Printed banners offer a very effective way to market your business at an event.
-They are relatively inexpensive to design and print.
+Designing and printing a banner on the cheap is relatively easy.
 They can be placed almost anywhere, and can be used again and again.
 Most important, well-designed banners attract a lot of attention and deliver messages that tend to stick in the minds of viewers.

 Event banner design: getting clear on what you want to accomplish

-The first step in event banner design is to get clear on three things:
+The first step in event banner or sign design is to get clear on three things:

 - The audience